Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Properties of the modelling results

 \subsection{Recovered values}

 By comparing the input and recovered values from the grid modelling, we can assess the accuracy and understand potential biases of the modelling.
-The three panels of Fig.~\ref{fig:recovered} show the measured and recovered $\log T_\mathrm{eff}$, $\log L$, and $f_0$.
-There is a slight bias towards higher effective temperatures as the majority of best fitting modes are located above the line of unity.
+The three panels of Fig.~\ref{fig:recovered} show the measured and the differences to the recovered $\log T_\mathrm{eff}$, $\log L$, and $f_0$.
+There is a slight bias towards higher effective temperatures as the majority of best fitting modes are located below zero.
 A similar effect can be found for the luminosity, where the lower luminosity stars tend to be fitted with higher luminosity models.
+We also note that stars close to the edges of the model grid are affected by the lack of models and their luminosity is shifted towards the model grid, leading to the structure seen at low and high luminosities.
 However, all models are within the estimated uncertainty of the measurements.
-The frequencies are mostly well recovered and deviate typically less than the uncertainty interval (0.5\,d$^{-1}$) from the line of unity.
-We find four stars well outside of this region.
-These stars are among the stars with the largest differences in the luminosity and effective temperature as well.
-Hence, no optimal model could be found for these stars with the adopted input physics chosen for the grid.
+The frequencies are well recovered and deviate less than the uncertainty interval (0.1\,d$^{-1}$) from the measurements.